dmytrozahor/PS_Task_2/README.md

 | `PUT /api/authors/{id}`    | ...                                               | (update)                                                                                                                                     |
 | `DELETE /api/authors/{id}` | ...                                               | (delete)                                                                                                                                     |

+- Liquibase should be used for database migrations.
+- Integration tests are to be written.
+- A file for data import should be included in the project and be conform with to the liquibase schema.

 ### Implementation

 - The following entities were introduced: `BookData`, `BookAuthor` in the domain and diverse POJOs for the `Rest API`